erikrose/nose-progressive/README.rst

 =====

-Thanks to Kumar McMillan for his nose-nicedots plugin, which provided inspiration and starting points for the pretty-printing.
-Thanks to the support.mozilla.com team for writing so many tests that this became necessary.
+Thanks to Kumar McMillan for his nose-nicedots plugin, which provided inspiration and starting points for the path formatting.
+Thanks to my support.mozilla.com teammates for writing so many tests that this became necessary.

 Version history
 ===============

-0.1
-  Initial release
+0.1.2
+  More documentation tweaks.
+Package long_description now contains README.

 0.1.1
   Add instructions for installing without git.
 Change package name in readme to the hypenated one.
 No behavior changes.

+0.1
+  Initial release